 Don’t be discouraged, Mama, as long as you are consistent and maintain a good attitude about reading aloud, they’ll fall in line.
 Before long they’ll love reading aloud as much as you do!!

-A big thank you to Jeniffer Do Nascimento of Thou Shall Not Whine for writing this guest post.
+A big thank you to Jeniffer Do Nascimento of Thou Shall Not Whine for writing this article.

 Day 1 – Keeping the Read aloud Revival Alive